chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 {% include heading-anchor.html id="whats-going-on-here" title="What’s going on here?" %}

-We’re basically saying that <q>for every ordered list that doesn’t have a class attribute, apply some styles.</q> Normally, the attribute selector, <code>[ ]</code>, is used to style external links or elements with a specific <code>rel</code> attribute, but in this case we’re using the barebones and **just** checking for the instance of a class attribute at all.
+We’re basically saying that <q>for every ordered list that doesn’t have a class attribute, apply some styles.</q> Normally, the attribute selector, `[ ]`, is used to style external links or elements with a specific `rel` attribute, but in this case we’re using the barebones and **just** checking for the instance of a class attribute at all.

-Normally in CSS, we would use <code>.</code> to target an element by *class name*, but we can also use an attribute selector: <code>[class=table-of-contents]</code>.
-This will match elements with the class, <code>table-of-contents</code>, but what’s nice about CSS3’s attribute selectors is that they can be used like a boolean to check for the attribute’s (or multiple attributes’) existence only.
+Normally in CSS, we would use `.` to target an element by *class name*, but we can also use an attribute selector: `[class=table-of-contents]`.
+This will match elements with the class, `table-of-contents`, but what’s nice about CSS3’s attribute selectors is that they can be used like a boolean to check for the attribute’s (or multiple attributes’) existence only.

 --------